aquilesC/static_website_builder/README.md

 Each note can have internal links, in which I use the wikilink syntax: ``[[ ]]``.
 Each link is then appended to the target page, so that lists of backlinks can be built.
 I find the idea of backlinks crucial for lowering the barrier, since new content can be automatically be shown on older content.

 Also, links to non-existing pages will force the creation of an 'empty' node that only displays backlinks.
+These links will now receive an additional CSS class ``wikilink-missing`` so they can be styled differently (for example using a lighter yellow).

 ## Extra Markdown
 There are some custom solutions embedded into the program.
 For example, wikilinks parse the presence of ``|`` as a separator for the href.
 In this way, ``[[target|link]]`` will show up as ``link`` but will be targeted at ``target``.
 The wikilinks also remove all the spaces and transform them to underscores to be consistent with how I deal with URL's.